axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

 5. **Run `dist init` on your project**

     This regenerates your GitHub workflow with the Azure login and signing module setup.
-End-to-end signing requires a Windows runner.
+When Azure signing is enabled, dist uses Windows runners for both Windows artifacts and global artifacts so PowerShell installers are signed before checksums are generated.